-Diarthrosis is a joint classification that is used when considering joint function (degree of movement).
-These are joints that can move freely, which means they allow a lot of movement, such as elbows, knees and shoulders.
+Diarthrosis is a joint classification used when considering joint function (degree of movement).
+These joints can move freely, allowing much action, such as elbows, knees, and shoulders.

-When considering the structure of the joint, the synovial joints are formed by bones connected by ligaments and separated by a joint capsule.
+The synovial joints are formed by bones connected by ligaments and separated by a joint capsule when considering the joint structure.
 The space between the joints is filled with a joint capsule with a lubricating synovial fluid.

-The synovial joints allow a large amount of movement and are of the same type of joints as the joints of the diarthrosis.
+The synovial joints allow a large amount of movement and are of the same type of joints as the diarthrosis joints.

-The reason why they are named differently is because each name is based on a different method of classification of unions, either by function or structure.
+They are named differently because each name is based on a different method of classification of unions, either by function or structure.

-The diarthrodial or synovial joints are the main joints on which movements are produced, which include most of the joints of the body.
+The diarthrodial or synovial joints are the primary joints on which movements are produced, including most of the body’s joints.

-These are uniaxial, biaxial or multi-axial joints.
-They are further divided into six groups, according to the type of movement that occurs in them, which is allowed by its structure.
+These are uniaxial, biaxial, or multi-axial joints.
+They are divided into six groups according to the type of movement, which is allowed by their structure.

-The basic types are sliding (flat, artrodial), hinge (ginglymus), pivot (trochoidal), condyle, chair and ball and socket.
+The basic types are sliding (flat, arthrodial), hinge (ginglymus), pivot (trochoidal), condyle, chair and ball, and socket.
 Each of these types has a different degree of movement.

-In the diarthrosis or synovial joints, the ends of the bones are covered by a thin layer of hyaline cartilage and no cartilaginous tissue connects the bones to each other, so they are free to move in relation to each other.
+In the diarthrosis or synovial joints, the ends of the bones are covered by a thin layer of hyaline cartilage, and no cartilaginous tissue connects the bones, so they are free to move about each other.

-The bones are indirectly connected by a joint capsule that covers and encloses the joint.
-This joint capsule is formed by fibrous material and this capsule encloses the joint cavity, whose internal surface is lined with synovial material.
+The bones are indirectly connected by a joint capsule covering and enclosing the joint.
+This joint capsule is formed by fibrous material, and this capsule has a joint cavity whose internal surface is lined with synovial material.

 Types of synovial joints

-These are the general types, but it is important to realize that no articulation is a perfect representation of any of these types.
-Joints are classified by the type to which they most closely resemble each other.
+These are the general types, but it is essential to realize that no articulation perfectly represents any of these types.
+Joints are classified by the kind to which they most closely resemble each other.

 Sliding (flat, irregular, arthrodial): The surfaces of this joint are small and almost flat or only slightly curved.
-The movement of the joint is a flat movement of sliding or twisting.
+The movement of the joint is a balanced movement of sliding or twisting.